cloudfour/tpp-research-monorepo/README.md

 1. Building the output of our `stencil-components` directory which adds files to our `angular-components` directory
 2. Building the output of our `angular-components` directory with the new files from `stencil-components`

+### Building Angular Components

+This project uses Stencil's `@stencil/vue-output-target` plugin to generate Vue wrappers for components.
+Building these components is a two step process:

+1. Building the output of our `stencil-components` directory which adds files to our `vue-components` directory
+2. Building the output of our `vue-components` directory with the new files from `stencil-components`

 ### Building All Components

 From the project root (`/`) you can build Stencil components, convert them to React components, and populate our various apps in a single command: `npm run build`.